phalcon-orphanage/docs/en/reference/volt.rst

         <p class="important">Welcome on my awesome homepage.</p>
     {% endblock %}

-Not all blocks must be replaced at a child template, only those which are needed.
+Not all blocks must be replaced at a child template, only those that are needed.
 The final output produced will be the following:

 .. code-block:: html